Oct-mm/manifest/README.md

 Initialize the Repositories

 cd ~/octos
-repo init -u https://github.com/Oct-mm/manifest.git -b aosp-7.0 && repo sync
-This will initialize the new repository and begin the initial sync.
+repo init -u https://github.com/Oct-mm/manifest.git -b master && repo sync This will initialize the new repository and begin the initial sync.
 This will take a while!

 Building the System